AbirHasan2005/CoronaStats/README.md

 ## What's New:
-1. Added Update option
-2. Add setup for Termux
-3. More Improvements
+1. More Improvements
-4. More correction
+2. More correction
-5. More Fast
+3. More Fast
+4. More Stablility

 ![Screenshot](https://github.com/AbirHasan2005/CoronaStats/blob/master/capture.jpg)
 ## How to use: